Ver-o-Rio: Characteristics

-Ver-o-Rio is an area designed for public use, featuring natural landscapes, typical food, musical shows, and a view of Combú Island.
+Ver-o-Rio is an area designed for public use, featuring natural landscapes, typical food, musical shows, and a view of Combu Island.
 The complex has typical food stalls, bars, a stage, a playground, a Portuguese stone sidewalk, and a tide gauge (a device that measures the level of the tide), as well as an indigenous memorial, and has been used as a venue for water sports and has served as the starting or finishing point for rowing competitions.